Chart Color Schemes

 Chifley has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, the population of the suburb of Chifley (NSW) is estimated to be around 3,683.
-This reflects an increase of 193 people since the 2021 Census, which reported a population of 3,490.
-The latest resident population estimate by AreaSearch, based on examination of the ABS ERP data release from June 2024, is 3,616, with an additional 21 validated new addresses since the Census date contributing to this increase.
-This results in a population density ratio of 3,474 persons per square kilometer, placing Chifley in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, from 2015 to 2025, Chifley has demonstrated resilient growth patterns with a compound annual growth rate of 0.6%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 83.0% of overall population gains during recent periods.
+As of November 2025, the estimated population for the Chifley (NSW) statistical area (Lv2) is around 3,671 people.
+This figure represents an increase of 181 individuals since the 2021 Census, which reported a population of 3,490 people in the area.
+The recent growth is inferred from AreaSearch's estimation of the resident population at 3,585 following examination of the latest ERP data release by the ABS in June 2024 and an additional 21 validated new addresses since the Census date.
+This results in a population density ratio of approximately 3,463 persons per square kilometer for the Chifley (NSW) area, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, the Chifley (NSW) (SA2) has shown resilient growth patterns with a compound annual growth rate of 0.6%, outpacing the broader SA3 region.
+The primary driver for population growth was overseas migration, contributing approximately 83% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections, released in 2022 with a base year of 2021, for areas not covered by the ABS data.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to increase by 147 persons to 2041, reflecting an increase of 3.3% in total over the 17-year period.
+Based on aggregated SA2-level projections, the Chifley (NSW) area is expected to increase by 147 persons to reach a total population of approximately 3,818 by the year 2041.
+This anticipated growth reflects an increase of around 3.6% over the course of 17 years.

 Frequently Asked Questions - Population